History of patent law: Development of the modern patent system

+Eighteenth century

+Richard Arkwright obtained a "Grand Patent" covering the spinning frame and other inventions in 1775.
+Subsequent infringements by mill-owners led him to take legal action to assert his rights.
+A series of trials began in 1781, and in the last of them (1785), Arkwright's claims as an inventor were called into question, Highs, Kay and Kay's wife Sarah all testifying that Arkwright had stolen High's invention of the rollers "by the medium of Mr Kay".

+Subsequently it was variously claimed that Arkwright had envisaged the design before meeting Kay, that Kay had stolen High's ideas, or that Kay conceived the machine as well as building it.

+The case did not settle the question of authorship, but was notable for clarifications of patent law in the instructions given by the judge to the jury: they must find the patent null, regardless of authorship, if they considered it insufficiently novel, or if Arkwright had failed to adequately specify the technology in the patent documents.
+Presumably on these grounds, the jury set aside the patents—a loss for Arkwright, as well as for Highs and Kay.

 Consolidation

 The modern French patent system was created during the Revolution in 1791.
 Patents were granted without examination since inventor's right was considered as a natural one.
 Patent costs were very high (from 500 to 1500 francs).
 Importation patents protected new devices coming from foreign countries.
 The patent law was revised in 1844 – patent cost was lowered and importation patents were abolished.
 The revision saw the introduction of the Breveté SGDG, which excluded any guarantees that the patented item would actually satisfy its specification.